Joseph Mullens: Publications

 Mullens studied Hinduism so that he was in a better position to counter the arguments of Indian people.
-From these studies, he was able to write works such as Vedantism, Brahmism and Christianity Examined and Compared (1852) and The Religious Aspects of Hindu Philosophy (1860), which enabled other missionaries to benefit from his learning.
+From these studies, he was able to write works such as Vedantism, Brahmism and Christianity Examined and Compared (1852) and Missions in South India: Visited and Described.
+He also wrote The Religious Aspects of Hindu Philosophy (1860), which enabled other missionaries to benefit from his learning.

 Together with his wife, he prepared Brief Memorials of the Revd A. F. Lacroix, which was published in 1862 after her death.
 He also wrote Twelve Months in Madagascar, published in 1875 and based on his 1873 tour to that country.